nutchanonj/nutchanonj.github.io/pages/11_digital_ic_design/11_digital_ic_design.md

 # My Journey on Digital IC Design

 This page is for documenting my work on practicing digital IC design and layout.
-The softwares I use are
+The software that I use is

-- Layouting: Microwind 3.1 (This software is very old but it's only what my faculty provided.)
+- Layouting: Microwind 3.1 (This software is very old, but it's only what my faculty provided.)
 - Initial design and behavioral simulation: Xilinx Vivado 2022.1